-From 21 November until 2 December 2020, a solo show by Sabīne Vernere is on view at Brīvības street 40 (Riga, Latvia).
-The exhibition is supported by VV Foundation.
-ABOUT THE EXHIBITION: The exhibition consists of several interrelated series of works – 33 ink paintings.
+From 21 November until 13 December 2020, a solo show by Sabīne Vernere was on view at Brīvības street 40 (Riga, Latvia).
+The exhibition was supported by VV Foundation.
+ABOUT THE EXHIBITION: The exhibition consisted of several interrelated series of works – 33 ink paintings.
 Curator of the exhibition Henriks Eliass Zēgners writes: “First comes […]

 International Artist’s Day.
 Kristiāna Dimitere

-October 25 is the International Artist’s Day and this year VV Foundation celebrates it by supporting Kristiāna Dimitere and her upcoming exhibition at “Alma” Gallery in Riga.
+October 25 is the International Artist’s Day and on 2020 VV Foundation celebrated it by supporting Kristiāna Dimitere and her upcoming exhibition at “Alma” Gallery in Riga.
 International Artist’s Day on October 25th honors artists and all the contributions they make.
 The day also celebrates one of the most famous artists, Pablo Picasso.
 The Spanish […]

 Sarmīte Māliņa.
 A monograph

-On September 18 from 6 to 10 PM the opening ceremony of a monograph about the great Latvian conceptual artist Sarmīte Māliņa will take place in Alma Gallery.
+On September 18, 2020 from 6 to 10 PM the opening ceremony of a monograph about the great Latvian conceptual artist Sarmīte Māliņa took place in Alma Gallery.
 “It’s harder to write about things that cause true emotional experience.
 Especially it it’s caused by art that is short in words.
 In such cases, there comes […]

 Annemarija Gulbe solo exhibition “Love Re-search”

-From July 17 to August 29 in collaboration with the VV Foundation the ISSP Gallery (Marijas 13 k-3, Berga Bazars, Riga) is hosting the solo exhibition “Love Re-search” by Latvian artist Annemarija Gulbe.
-It features a series of photographs created over four years, capturing private moments from the author’s peers.
+From July 17 to August 29, 2020 in collaboration with the VV Foundation the ISSP Gallery (Marijas 13 k-3, Berga Bazars, Riga) hosted a solo exhibition “Love Re-search” by Latvian artist Annemarija Gulbe.
+It featured a series of photographs created over four years, capturing private moments from the author’s peers.
 ABOUT THE EXHIBITION: In her […]